 what should the main navigation be?

-what will your end users find most engaging?
+what will your end users find most engaging that keeps them coming back?

-All of these aspects are important when planning your intranet project, and can help highlight additional requirements for your system which could have cost implications you hadn’t originally considered.
+All of these aspects are important when planning your intranet project, and can help highlight additional requirements for your system which could have cost implications you hadn’t originally considered, such as bespoke development work.
 Also look out for what ongoing support and maintenance your intranet provider has and whether there is any associated cost there.
-You will want to ensure you have a dedicated team of resources at your disposal to help yield better returns on your intranet investment in the long run.
+The Hub provides these services free as standard, but some providers charge extra for support packages.
+You will want to ensure you have a dedicated team at your disposal to help yield better returns on your intranet investment in the long run.